Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 Sends a DM to a user.

 This command needs a user ID to work.

 To get a user ID, go to Discord's settings and open the 'Appearance' tab.
 Enable 'Developer Mode', then right click a user and click on 'Copy ID'.

+Example:
+    - ``[p]dm 262626262626262626 Do you like me?
+Yes / No``

+**Arguments:**

+- ``[message]`` The message to dm to the user.

 .. _core-command-embedset: